Slavery and human trafficking statement for the financial year ending 31 March 2025

 In our supply chain

-We are determined that there shall be no modern slavery or human trafficking in our supply chain.
 Our Supply Chain Code of Conduct and sustainable procurement policies evidence our commitment to act ethically and with integrity throughout our business relationships and all suppliers, no matter how long-standing, are required to abide by them.

-Our code reflects the requirements of the Act.
+Our code of conduct reflects the requirements of the Act.
 We have published it on our website, referred to it on all new supplier forms, and notified supply chain members of its existence through our on-line channels to ensure that all suppliers are aware of our expectations.
 As part of any new vendor selection questionnaire when tendering, adherence to the Act is a mandatory requirement for any new suppliers working for the Group.

 Our intention is to create a much wider understanding of modern slavery across the organisation that often makes “buying decisions” at potentially smaller and more local levels.
 This will create a much wider knowledge in the business of risk management, mitigation and due diligence, identifying hot spots and trends, giving greater supplier engagement and supporting the evolution of policies and practices.